mralex/canvas-experiments/README.md

 3. Tilemap test.
 Move the map around with W, S, A, D.
 4. Tilemap test with NPC mobs.
 Same as 3, with a set of mobs that race across the map.
 5. Spritemap test.
 A tilemap rendered with sprites loaded from a spritemap (sprite atlas).
+6. Player character movement test.
+Introduced a player character object who can move around on the map.